nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - Faster to implement.
 - Less effort needed, simply add on to the existing Parser.
 Cons:
-- Mess and less readible, hard to distinguish between differnt commands.
+- Mess and less readable, hard to distinguish between different commands.
 - Higher chance of errors, as we are mixing all the different parsers for every feature into a single Parser.
 - LONG methods.